Why Diamond Core Drills Overheat — and How to Control Heat in Every Application

 When Heat Control Becomes a Priority Engineering Decision

 Heat control is not a routine maintenance concern.
 It becomes a defined engineering priority when specific production signals appear.
 These signals are early.
 Operators who wait for drill failure to diagnose process problems have already absorbed the scrap cost.
+If you are evaluating your tooling approach, UKAM’s application engineering team can review your parameters before failure occurs.

 |---|---|---|